Vibrolux Reverb

 Pull out the V1 normal channel preamp tube – More preamp gain in vibrato channel

-We’ll start with saying that this is a must have mod.
+We’ll start with saying that this is a mod we personally do to all dual channel blackface, silverface and reissue amps.
 It is so easy to enable and disable that it can hardly be called a mod.
-If you are like most players and only use the Vibrato channel (reverb, tremolo, the brigth cap and the extra gain stage), you should pull out the V1 tube.
-This is the preamp tube for the normal channel which you are not using.
+If you are like most players and only use the Vibrato channel (reverb, tremolo, the bright cap and the extra gain stage), you should pull out the V1 tube.
+This is the preamp tube for the normal channel which you are not using when playing the Vibrato channel.
 Vice versa; If you’re using the Normal channel, you can pull out the V2 tube.
-The AB763-similar circuits (Deluxe Reverb, Super Reverb, Pro Reverb, Twin Reverb, Vibroverb, Vibrolux) are designed so that signal is leaking between the two channels.
-The amp will play louder at the same volume knob setting when pulling the V1/V2 tube that you’re not using.
-The stronger signal will push the second gain stage (V4 tube) harder and give you increased sustain, compression and harmomics.
-This mod does not change the amp’s clean headroom.
-This mod is one of Cesar Diaz’ tricks in the Fender Custom Shop Vibroverb 64 which he always did to Stevie’s amps.
+All AB763-similar circuits (Deluxe Reverb, Super Reverb, Pro Reverb, Twin Reverb, Vibroverb, Vibrolux) are designed so that they share the cathode cap and resistor (25 uF/1500 ohm) and pulling one of the tubes will changes the effective value of the resistor they both share.
+If you pull one tube the other channel’s tube will be hotter biased and offers more gain.
+The amp will play louder than before given the same volume knob setting.
+The stronger signal will push the second gain stage (V4 tube) harder and give you increased sustain, compression and harmonics.
+This mod does not change the amp’s clean headroom but increases the preamp gain and preamp distortion.

 Replace the 12AT7 PI tube with a 12AX7 or 12AU7 – Less clean headroom.